PitPik/tinyColorPicker/README.md

 <img src="development/screen-shot-all.jpg" />

-All the WCAG 2.0 calculations for readability are also based on opacity levels of all layers<br>
+All the WCAG 2.0 calculations for readability are also based on opacity levels of all layers.<br>
-Supported color spaces are: (* also displayed as colors in realtime)<br>
-rgb, hsv(b), hsl, HEX
+Supported color spaces are: rgb, hsv(b), hsl, HEX

 ##colors.js